broxus/locklift/docs/src/pages/guides/setting-up-a-project.md

 ### Local Node Sandbox (Optional)

-Proxy network is used by default, if you prefer to use your own local node for testing, you can still do so.
+Locklift network is used by default, if you prefer to use your own local node for testing, you can still do so.
 Make sure to first start the local node (sandbox).

 ```bash
 everdev se start